tomashorst/Cluster/README.md

 # Cluster
-I created a cluster for the Network Laboratory course at the Instituto Balseiro
+I created a cluster for the Network Laboratory course at the Instituto Balseiro using multithreading and socket programming.

 ## To run this cluster, first compile:
 g++ -g -Wall \